Macrometacorp/macrometa-graph-example/README.md

 ![graph-image](/images/graph-image.png)

 Customers Dino and Durga bought the same items.
-We are able to traverse the graph and recommend items to Dallas based on the items that Dino and Durga bought.
+We can traverse the graph and recommend items to Dallas based on the items that Dino and Durga bought.
 This is a simple example of how graph databases can be used to offer recommendations to customers.